ethereum/ethereum-org-website/src/content/developers/tutorials/optimism-std-bridge-annotated-code/index.md

     constructor() CrossDomainEnabled(address(0)) {}
 ```

-To be able to upgrade this contract transparently without having to modify other components that use it we use a [`Proxy`](https://docs.openzeppelin.com/contracts/3.x/api/proxy).
+To want to be able to upgrade this contract without having to copy all the variables in the storage.
-Proxies are contract that use [`delegatecall`](https://solidity-by-example.org/delegatecall/) to transfer calls to a separate contact whose address is stored by the proxy contract.
+To do that we use a [`Proxy`](https://docs.openzeppelin.com/contracts/3.x/api/proxy), a contract that uses [`delegatecall`](https://solidity-by-example.org/delegatecall/) to transfer calls to a separate contact whose address is stored by the proxy contract (when you upgrade you tell the proxy to change that address).
-When you use `delegatecall` the storage remains the storage of the *calling* contract, so the value of all the contract state variables is unaffected.
+When you use `delegatecall` the storage remains the storage of the *calling* contract, so the values of all the contract state variables are unaffected.
-This allows us to preserve all the stored values while updating the functionality.

 One effect of this pattern is that the storage of the contract that is the *callee* of `delegatecall` is not used and therefore the constructor values passed to it do not matter.
 This is the reason we can provide a nonsensical value to the `CrossDomainEnabled` constructor.